 This program will assist in refining your knowledge base, skills and dispositions that are directly connected to best practice.
 Your professional development will be enhanced by the educational strategies that can assist with program accountability while encouraging student learning and engagement.
 The pedagogical foundations can be beneficial in creating and delivering physical education curricula in effective and efficient techniques.

 Please complete the online interest form to the right to express your interest in joining a future cohort leading to a Physical Education - Pedagogy MA cohort.
-The next cohort is scheduled to begin Fall 2019.
 We will use the information you provide to send you program updates, including important information about application deadlines as they become available.